fortio/tclock/README.md

   -color-box string
         Color box around the time
   -color-disc string
-        Color disc around the time, use "" to remove (default "FFFFFF") -countdown duration
+        Color disc around the time, use "" to remove (default "E0C020") -countdown duration
         If > 0, countdown from this duration instead of showing the time -debug